How to Make a Video Wall: Your Must-Read Guide

 As you can see, you’ll need to make some concrete plans before installation occurs.
 For optimal success, strive to set objectives that are clearly defined and measurable.
 That way, you’ll recognize success when you’ve achieved it, and you’ll save lots of money, too!

-The Desired Size of the Video Wall
+The Desired Size of the Panels

 Once you’ve decided where you’d like your video wall to go, you need to develop a concrete plan for how you’ll realize it.
 One common mistake we see during such installations is the failure to account for unexpected dimensions.